improvess/raspberry-as-gige-camera/README.md

 That said, `rpiasgige` is a suitable alternative to retrieve frames at at most 150 fps for low resolutions such as 640x480 or less.
 Of course, your camera must support the speed and resolution as well.

+## What `rpiasgige` not is

+- `rpiasgige` is not a surveillance system, OS, library or so.
+Check [motionEyeOS](https://github.com/ccrisan/motioneyeos/wiki) if your are looking for a great surveillance tool for your Raspberry PI/home.

+- `rpiasgige` is not a licensed gigE vision device.
+See *Disclaimer* below.

+- `rpiasgige` is not an implementation of RTSP or NOVIF protocols.

 ## Disclaimer

-This code is in its early stages.
+This code is in its early stages yet.
 It is not battle-tested neither ready for production yet at all.

 Note also that this repository does not follow the [gigE Vision](https://www.automate.org/a3-content/vision-standards-gige-vision) standard and it is not licensed as a gigE Vision device.